httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

     {{!I-D.ietf-trans-rfc6962-bis}}), or "invalid" (indicating that the SCT validation failed because of, e.g., a bad signature).
-  * The "source" key, with a string value that indicates from where the UA obtained the SCT, as defined in Section 3 or {{!RFC6962}} and Section 6 of
+  * The "source" key, with a string value that indicates from where the UA obtained the SCT, as defined in Section 3 of {{!RFC6962}} and Section 6 of
     {{!I-D.ietf-trans-rfc6962-bis}}.
 The UA MUST set the value to one of "tls-extension", "ocsp", or "embedded".
   * The "serialized_sct" key, with a string value.
 If the value of the "version"